kenrector/sigma-cpv-kit/Csystem/installation.md

 8. Compile the sample HELLO WORLD program.
 The :PCC library must be installed as a shared library to run the complier and the run unit.

-The message
+CC HELLO-C.CCXA00XX BO:HELLO.KEN

+ If you get the message

   AA00 WHAT PUBLIC LIBRARY?

-from CC indicates the :PCC library was not installed during step 5.
+from CC it indicates the :PCC library was not installed during step 5.
 Go back and do that again.

-CC HELLO-C.CCXA00XX BO:HELLO.KEN

-9. Link the rom with the :PC library and produce a load map.
+10. Link the rom with the :PC library and produce a load map.

 LYNX (PC)BO:HELLO.KEN OVER LMN.KEN;.CLIB (M)